 Are you still unsure about whether the new gas fire or heater that you have in mind is suitable for the new gas types?
 Or are you wondering whether your existing gas fire or heater is suitable or can be made suitable for burning other types of gas?
 Our official dealers are well informed about the developments in this area.

-Can I run my fire on propane or butane gas?
+Can I run my fire or heater on propane or butane gas?

 The different types of gas at a glance